 In addition, outstanding performance share awards and stock awards provide that "retirement eligible" participants (age 55 with five years of service) who terminate employment will receive a payment under the award, if any, based on the actual achievement of the applicable performance objective at the end of the performance period or vesting period, respectively, with any such amount pro-rated for the period of their employment during that period.
 Upon termination for cause, no benefits are payable under the award agreements.
-In February 2012, the Committee approved revised forms of award agreements for future performance share awards and stock awards to provide that a "retirement eligible" participant will not receive such pro-rated payments if he or she terminates employment within the first six months of the calendar year in which the award was made.
+In 2012, the Committee approved revised forms of award agreements for future performance share awards and stock awards to provide that a "retirement eligible" participant will not receive such pro-rated payments if he or she terminates employment within the first six months of the calendar year in which the award was made.
+In addition, the newly approved form of agreement for restricted stock unit awards with service-based vesting provides that such awards would be subject to earlier full vesting upon a change in control of the Company or pro-rate vesting upon the recipient's earlier separation from service due to death, disability or retirement, provided that the recipient will not receive a payment if he or she retires within the first six months of the calendar year in which the award was made.